stevemussmann/ca_chinook/README.md

 └── ordered-read-counts-table.csv
 ```

-12. Run the `microhaplotopia.R` scriptfrom the `p134/$RUN/processing` directory.
+12. Run the `microhaplotopia.R` script from the `p134/$RUN/processing` directory.
 This will convert the files you generated and/or copied in the past several steps into a usable format.
 ```
 microhaplotopia.R -r CH_run001_greb1_q20dp5.recode.vcf
 ```